-Component Description

-(1) Camera light On: The camera is in use.

-(2) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 19 .
+Component Description (1) Internal microphones Record sound.
+(2) Camera light On: One or more cameras are in use.
+(3) Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 20 .
+Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
+For more information, see Using Windows Hello (select products only) on page 39 .
+NOTE: Camera functions vary depending on the camera hardware and software installed on your product.

-(3) Internal microphone Records sound.

 (4) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).

-\The antennas are not visible from the outside of the computer, and antenna location varies.
+The antennas are not visible from the outside of the computer, and antenna location varies.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.